 The Office of the Vice Provost for Research has updated faculty disclosure and intellectual property protection guidance for the research community as of May 2021.
 This information, along with FAQs, can be found on the OVPR website.

 PI and Co-PI Guidelines for FAS and SEAS Researchers and Staff

-For each sponsored award, it is customary to designate as Principal Investigator one person who bears ultimate responsibility for academic decisions as well as for financial, administrative, and compliance matters relating to the project.
+For each sponsored award, it is customary to designate one person as the project’s Principal Investigator.
+This is the person who will bear primary responsibility for the project’s design, execution, and oversight as well as for all financial, administrative, and compliance matters.

 Voted by the President and Fellows of Harvard College, March 17, 1980 and amended on March 13, 2000, April 20, 2004, and December 2012 (superseding vote of September 14, 1964 and amendments thereafter).

 Each professional research position shall be categorized as belonging...